antonionduarte/we-keep-secrets/README.md

 ## First programming project for the object oriented programming course

 To run the tests, navigate to the project directory and run:
+(the test parser might only work on unix based systems)
 ```
 python TestParser.py
 ```